maxnoob/bachelor_thesis_openehr/README.md

 `/prototype`: Contains the main prototype implementation as exported from Better Studio.
 `/template-exports`: Contains the exported templates from the Archetype Designer along with the needed archetypes.
 `/archetypes-ckm-bulk-export`: Contains a bulk export of archetypes from the Clinical Knowledge Manager (CKM) that were used in the prototype.
+`/postman`: Contains a Postman collection for interacting with the EHRbase REST API which also helps to learn how openEHR works.

 ---